laminas/laminas-tag/docs/book/quick-start.md

 # Introduction and Quick Start

-zend-tag provides the ability to work with taggable items.
-At its foundation, it provides two classes to work with tags, `Zend\Tag\Item` and `Zend\Tag\ItemList`.
+laminas-tag provides the ability to work with taggable items.
+At its foundation, it provides two classes to work with tags, `Laminas\Tag\Item` and `Laminas\Tag\ItemList`.
-Additionally, it comes with the interface `Zend\Tag\TaggableInterface`, which allows you to use any of your models as a taggable item in conjunction with the component.
+Additionally, it comes with the interface `Laminas\Tag\TaggableInterface`, which allows you to use any of your models as a taggable item in conjunction with the component.

-`Zend\Tag\Item` provides the essential functionality required to work with all other functionality within the component.
+`Laminas\Tag\Item` provides the essential functionality required to work with all other functionality within the component.
 A taggable item always consists of a title and a relative weight (e.g. number of occurrences).
 It also stores parameters which are used by the different sub-components.

-`Zend\Tag\ItemList` exists to group multiple items together as an array iterator, and provides additional functionality to calculate absolute weight values based on the given relative weights of each item in it.
+`Laminas\Tag\ItemList` exists to group multiple items together as an array iterator, and provides additional functionality to calculate absolute weight values based on the given relative weights of each item in it.